batis-installer/batis/doc/packaging.rst

        will be symlinked as ``name`` to a location on :envvar:`PATH`.
 E.g.::

            "commands": [{"target": "bin/launch.sh", "name": "myapp"}]

+     - ``format_version`` - ``[1, 0]`` with the details described in this
+       document.
+Future releases may increment the second number for backwards compatible changes to the package format, and the first for incompatible changes.

    * :file:`dependencies.json` - optional, a JSON object with details about external packages that need to be installed for you application.
 See